Benjamin Black (investor): Nomination for Trump administration

-On June 18, 2025, Benjamin Black was nominated by President Donald Trump to serve as CEO of the U.S. International Development Finance Corporation, succeeding Scott A. Nathan following his resignation.
-The nomination was placed on the Senate Executive Calendar as Calendar No. 194, pending Black’s agreement to appear and testify before any Senate committee if requested.
-In announcing the nomination, President Trump said Black would apply his financial and deal-making experience to advance U.S. interests abroad.
+On June 18, 2025, President Donald Trump nominated Benjamin Black as CEO of the U.S. International Development Finance Corporation, succeeding Scott A. Nathan following his resignation.
+In announcing the nomination, Trump said Black would apply his financial and deal-making experience to advance U.S. interests abroad.

 The nomination drew attention due to his limited background in foreign policy and legislative affairs.

 On October 7, 2025, he was confirmed.

 Substack essay

-Black co-authored a Substack essay with entrepreneur Joe Lonsdale in January 2025 titled “How to DOGE US Foreign Aid,” which attracted attention during his nomination process.
-In the essay, he criticized the U.S. Agency for International Development (USAID) for what he described as “mission drift” and questioned funding for initiatives such as gender equity and green energy programs.
-He advocated for reallocating portions of USAID’s budget to the U.S. International Development Finance Corporation (DFC) to support pro-market foreign investments that align with U.S. strategic and economic interests.
+Black co-authored a Substack essay with entrepreneur Joe Lonsdale, a co-founder of Palantir Technologies, in January 2025 titled "How to DOGE US Foreign Aid," which attracted attention during his nomination process.
+In the essay, he criticized the U.S. Agency for International Development (USAID) for what he described as "mission drift" and questioned funding for initiatives such as gender equity and green energy programs.
+He advocated for reallocating portions of USAID's budget to the DFC to support pro-market foreign investments that align with U.S. strategic and economic interests.

-Black proposed that the DFC take on greater investment risk, attract private capital, and focus on strategic sectors, including infrastructure projects such as ports and mines in locations like Greenland.
+Black advocated for the DFC to assume greater investment risk, attract private capital, and prioritize strategic sectors, including infrastructure projects such as ports and mines in regions such as Greenland.

 Confirmation hearing

-As the nominee to lead the DFC, Black testified before the Senate Foreign Relations Committee about the agency’s future under his potential leadership.
-Black emphasized the DFC’s dual mandate to support economic development and advance U.S. foreign policy goals, stating that he does not view the two objectives as conflicting.
-Senator Tom Cotton, who introduced him, described him as an “America First patriot” and stated that Black would bring “a wide range of experience and expertise” to the role.
+As the nominee to lead the DFC, Black testified before the Senate Foreign Relations Committee about the agency's future under his potential leadership.
+Black highlighted the DFC's dual mandate to promote economic development and support U.S. foreign policy objectives, stating that he did not view these goals as being in conflict.
+Senator Tom Cotton, who introduced him at the hearing, described him as an "America First patriot" and stated that Black would bring "a wide range of experience and expertise" to the role.

-In his opening statement before the committee, Black stated that, if confirmed, he looked forward to working with Congress to expand the DFC’s capabilities and capacity to fulfill its responsibilities.
+In his opening statement before the committee, Black stated that, if confirmed, he looked forward to working with Congress to expand the DFC's capabilities and capacity to fulfill its responsibilities.